tn8or/netdata/packaging/installer/INSTALL-DEBUG.md

 #### Access to file is not permitted

-If you see an error similar to `Access to file is not permitted: /usr/share/netdata/web//index.html` when you try to visit the Agent dashboard at `http://NODE:19999`, you need to update Netdata's permissions to match those of your system.
+If you see an error similar to `Access to the file is not permitted: /usr/share/netdata/web//index.html` when you try to visit the Agent dashboard at `http://NODE:19999`, you need to update Netdata's permissions to match those of your system.